egovernment/egovernment.github.io/_how-to/part-a/141-configure-new-requirement.markdown

 A requirement is a rule about providing certain document to the officials.

 Every requirement belongs to a registration.
-Requirement is not a document, it resolves to a document.
-It is an important distinction.
+Requirement is not a document.

+A requirement has one or more requirement uploads (which contain a document which has to be uploaded).

+So in order to make fully functional requirement we must also make sure that there is at least one requirement upload associated with it.

+So why the relation between requirement and document is not one-to-one?

-The requirement can resolve to a document from a group of documents (Such situation happens when a requirement is something like: user needs to bring his passport (when a foreigner) or his id-document otherwise).
+Such situation happens when a requirement is something like: user needs to bring his passport (when a foreigner) or his id-document otherwise).

+So we have a requirement which will boil down to upload of a document but is given as an alternative in the beginning.

-Most of the times there is exactly one document which must be uploaded due to a requirement.
+Most of the times, however, there is exactly one document which must be uploaded due to a requirement.

 There are two scenarios here: